Skip to content

 • — A list of your approved bills — biller, amount, due date, and where to pay.

-• — The dependents you choose to designate (first name, last name, email).
+• — The trusted contacts you choose to designate (first name, last name, email).

-• — Audit history of past bills, so dependents have context if they need to step in.
+• — Audit history of past bills, so trusted contacts have context if they need to step in.

 What we never hold